 3. The Courage of Sarah Noble by Alice Dalgliesh

 This early chapter book reminds me of Caddie Woodlawn.
 It too won Newbery accolades but it makes life in the 1880s seem downright luxurious!
 8-year-old Sarah Noble and her father leave their mother and siblings behind n 1707 to travel through the wilderness to build a new home for their family in New Milford, Connecticut.
 She has to rely on her failing courage, especially when she is left alone when her father returns to bring their family back.
 This is based on a true story. [early chapter book, ages 6 and up]

 2. Charlotte’s Web by E. B. White, illustrated by Garth Williams

-Farmer’s children are taught to emotional distance themselves from the animals they care for and raise — animals that one day will be slaughtered either for their family meal or for other’s.
+Farmer’s children are taught to emotionally distance themselves from the animals they care for and raise — animals that one day will be slaughtered either for their family meal or for others.
 It’s not easy for Charlotte though after she falls in love with her piglet runt Wilbur.
-It will take a miracle in the form of Charlotte A. Cavatica, a beautiful large grey spider who lived with Wilbur, to save him. [chapter book, ages 9 and up]
+It will take a miracle in the form of Charlotte A. Cavatica, a beautiful large grey spider who lived with Wilbur, to save him. [middle grade, ages 9 and up]

 1. Farm Boy by Laura Ingalls Wilder

 Laura Ingalls Wilder tells the story of her husband’s boyhood, Alonzo Wilder, in Farm Boy who grew up in the 1860s near the town of Malone in upstate New York.
 While the Wilder boys have endless chores, his life seems downright cushy compared to Little House on the Prarie’s Laura Ingalls. [middle grade, ages 9 and up]

 Click, Clack, Moo: Cows that Type by Doreen Cronin